nikkilr88/egghead-asciicasts/react-fundamentals/lessons/react-dynamically-generated-components.md

 ```
 Come up here, and rather than returning the `<h4>`, we're going to return a `Person` component.
 We'll say `Person={item}`.
 Save that, and now again, we've got our data, but we're back to the same error.
 Now in this case, it's not telling us that the key is needed on the `<h4>`, because in the context of this component, the `<h4>` has no siblings.

-The key is needed amongst siblings.
-Here on the `Person` component, we're going to say key equals `item.name`.
+The `key` is needed amongst siblings.
+Here on the `Person` component, we're going to say `key={item.name}`.
 Save that, and everything is working fine.

 ``` javascript
 <div>